zebrunner/carina/docs/automation/api.md

     }
 ]
 ```
-and response body same as request body
+and response body same as the request body

 #### Definition of request and response templates
 If we are going to send POST request we have to create request template with some placeholders that may be replaced by different arguments for different test flows.
 The best place to store these resources is src/test/resources/api package, try to keep REST hierarchy in package structure for better maintenance and visibility: